rsz_199362bc73d551930019b45770c60b76

 Diagram: The basics of routing: Destination-based routing.

-The proceeding diagram illustrates the basics of routing.
-We have 3 routers in the network topology.
-Router 1 has two outbound connections—one connection to Router 2 and another to Router 3, each with different routing metrics.
+The following diagram illustrates the basics of routing.
+We have three routers in the network topology.
+Router 1 has two outbound connections—one to Router 2 and another to Router 3, each with different routing metrics.
 Routers 1 to Router 2 cost 10, and Router 1 to Router 3 cost 20.
 Destination-based routing for the same prefix length always prefers a path with a lower cost, resulting in traffic following the path to Router 2.

 Route path selection

-One of the critical aspects of a router’s functionality is its ability to determine the most efficient route for these packets.
+One critical aspect of a router’s functionality is its ability to determine the most efficient route for these packets.
 This process, known as route path selection, ensures data is transmitted optimally and reliably.

 1. Network Topology: